 - Share your interests with others – tell people what interests you, ask them about their interests.

 - Schedule a time each week explicitly for self-actualization pursuits.
-Share you plan and experiences with others.
+Share your plan and experiences with others.

 - Write a list of your strengths, identify how you can continue to build on them.

-Empathy is the ability to recognize, understand and appreciate that way others feel.
-The perception that others, especially managers, “care about me as a person” is an important aspect of engagement.
+Empathy is the ability to recognize, understand, and appreciate that way others feel.
+The perception that others, especially managers, “care about me as a person” is an essential aspect of engagement.
 An oft-quoted saying sums this up as “people don’t care how much you know until they know how much you care.”

 Where I work, most people understand and appreciate the way other people feel.
-This seems to be one of the areas with the greatest opportunity for improvement, while 53% responded positively, 47% identified this as an area for improvement.
+This seems to be an area with the most significant opportunity for improvement, while 53% responded positively, 47% identified this as an area for improvement.

 What is the general level of empathy in your workplace?
 Here are three empathy hacks that you can use to begin to move the needle for yourself and others.

 - Ask others how they feel.

 - Generate several questions that you can use during a meeting to further understand your team’s needs.

 Interested in other ways emotional intelligence and engagement can help you at work?
 Check out my other article Take Time to Make Time: Five Engagement Hacks To Turn up the Volume on Engagement.